 A Google Scholar search for “child allowance” yields many results, but they turn out to all be about child tax credits.
 I found an interesting article in a law review about how the writer thought about allowances for her children and a somewhat dense review arguing that children are an important part of the economy.
 The one piece of academic literature I gleaned something from was an article suggesting that, in a laboratory experiment, children who were given allowances had a more sophisticated understanding of budgeting.
 I wasn’t convinced that this relationship was really causal, though.
 Was it the allowance that mattered, or something else about how the parents communicate about money?
 Also — for better or worse — my kids are surrounded by economics all the time, allowance or no.

-Like most older-kid problems, this one comes down to some version of the “Four F” decision-making I talk about in The Family Firm.
-Which starts with Framing the question.
+Like most older-kid problems, this one comes down to some version of the “Four F” decision-making process I talk about in The Family Firm.
+Which starts with framing the question.

 Framing this question and going beyond where I started (“Should my kids get an allowance or not?”) required a fair amount of thought.
 In particular, it required me to think about why I am resistant.
-My visceral instinct is the answer to the allowance question is “no”, even though our family is lucky and an allowance of $1 to $2 a week wouldn’t be a burden.
+My visceral instinct is that the answer to the allowance question is “no,” even though our family is lucky and an allowance of a few dollars a week wouldn’t be a burden.

 In fact, I have two big concerns here.
 The first is that I am not sure I want to give my kids the impression that they are entitled to get money for nothing.
 For a lot of parents, the solution is to give an allowance in exchange for chores.
 There’s a bit of survey data on allowance giving.
-About 40% of parents give allowances (at least in this particular survey), and about 60% of those require children to do chores to get them.
+About 80% of parents give allowances (at least in this particular survey), and about 80% of that group require children to do chores to get them.
 This strikes me as a completely reasonable use of allowance — you’re contributing to the family, and it is compensated.

 This doesn’t translate well to my family setup, though.
 My children do some chores, but they are mostly in the space of cleaning their own messes.
 I see their tasks as a baseline contribution to family life.
 No one pays me to bring my plate to the sink or clean up my mess in the craft room, and I do not want to pay them for that either.
 For me, I cannot see a good way in our house to structure an allowance around chores, which is why I am worried about the “money for nothing” piece.